For support and advice on depositing your publications or editing existing records, please contact us:

 3. Scroll down the filters on the right side of the screen.
 Select 'Awaiting deposit' from the Repository status dropdown

-Please note that Preprint records are welcome in Elements, but should not currently be deposited to SRO.
+Please note that Preprint records are welcome in Elements, but will not be deposited to SRO.

 You can change your settings to enable Elements to auto-claim publications that meet certain criteria.